 - Handling Puff Pastry: Thaw your puff pastry in the fridge daily.
 When ready to use, ensure it’s cold but not at room temperature.
 If you’re in a pinch and forgot to thaw it beforehand, don’t worry!
 Place it on the counter, and it should be ready in about three hours.

 - Choosing the Right Pan: The measurements given in this recipe cater to a deep dish pie about 2 ½ inches deep.
-If you don’t have a pie dish, a 10-inch springform cake pan works as well.
+If you don’t have a pie dish, a 10-inch springform cake pan also works.

 - Ensuring Flaky Dough: After preparing your pie, pop it into the fridge for 30 minutes before baking.
 This step ensures that your dough turns out beautifully flaky when baked.